Improved In-Gel Digestion Results and Work-Flow Scientific Poster

 2University of Wisconsin, Madison, WI

 Typical protocols for in-gel protein digestion require overnight incubation followed by additional 2–3 hours for peptide extraction.
 We present here a protocol and reagent to streamline this process and in many cases improve protein coverage.
 The reagent, ProteaseMAX™ Surfactant, enhances peptide cleavage by providing a denaturing environment prior to protease addition.
-It is also designed to degrade during the proteolytic reaction, generating species that do not intefere with mass spectrometry.
+It is also designed to degrade during the proteolytic reaction, generating species that do not interfere with mass spectrometry.
 For in-gel applications, complete digestions can be performed in 1 hour and the surfactant provides concurrent peptide extraction.
 This obviates the requirement for separate extraction processing, greatly simplifying the overall work-flow.
 Recovery is particularly enhanced for longer and more hydrophobic peptides (2,500–4,000Da), thereby improving coverage.

 - Part# PS094